 How Do You Identify and Control?

-Bacterial Blight of Rice: Identify and Control?
+Bacterial Blight of Rice: Symptoms, Causes, and Management

 Symptoms of Bacterial Blight Disease: